somucheffort/kitsune/README.md

 `KitsuneParserType` has 3 standard types, which include `KitsuneParserType.STRING`, `KitsuneParserType.NUMBER`, `KitsuneParserType.BOOLEAN`

 ### Creating your own
-There is 2 ways to create your own type:

-1. From constructor
 ```js
 const { KitsuneParserType } = require('@sooomucheffort/kitsune')